 In closing, it is important to mention that the ACFE Report to the Nations contains a host of other content that will guide your fraud prevention, detection and management activities.
 Remember to visit the ACFE website to download this report and other free-to-use, research based resources.

-This value is even greater where organisations make an ethics hotline service available, where executives and all employees receive fraud training, and where whistleblowing is managed as a proactive rather than passive fraud detection mechanism.
+This value is even greater where organisations make formal reporting mechanisms available, where executives and all employees receive fraud training, and where whistleblowing is managed as a proactive rather than passive fraud detection mechanism.

 Regular readers of the articles published by Whistle Blowers Ethics Hotline will be familiar with the guidance we make available.
 For example, the following articles will provide further insights relevant to the objective of activating your organisation’s whistleblowing management:

-As our ethics hotline clients know, we offer fraud awareness learning content – which the ACFE Report to the Nations once again found has a significant impact on the likelihood of your people speaking up about fraud.
+As our ethics hotline clients know, we offer fraud awareness learning content – which the 2026 ACFE Report to the Nations shows has a significant impact on the likelihood of your people speaking up about fraud.

 Based in South Africa, our service is utilised by clients around the globe, and we are specialists in the management of whistleblowing reports on behalf of clients operating throughout the African continent.
 For more information about our multi-channel, multilingual ethics hotline service visit our website.